About LSU Health Sciences Center

 MPH/MS Scholarship Opportunities

-Two partial scholarships in each of the five program concentrations are awarded every fall to incoming students in the amount of $1,000 per semester for four semesters (total award: $4,000).
+Two partial scholarships in each of the five program concentrations are awarded in the amount of $1,000 per semester for up to four semesters (total award: $4,000).
+The scholarships will be awarded to new students enrolling for the first time in the fall of each new academic year.
+No existing students are eligible.

 Dean Fontham Scholarship